 - 1. Whether the proposed change is in conformity to the comprehensive plan. - The subject property has already been incorporated into the FLUM for the City as low-density residential which is consistent with the proposed rezoning.
 See Map 2. - 2.
-The existing land use pattern. - The subject property will support a single-family home, and is surrounded by single-family homes. - All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential.
+The existing land use pattern. - The subject property supports a single-family home, and is surrounded by single-family homes. - All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential.
 See Map 1. - 3.
 Possible creation of an isolated district unrelated to adjacent and nearby districts. - All the properties surrounding the subject property are zoned RSF-3 by either the city or the county and have a FLU of low-density residential.
-See Map 1. - 4.
-The population density pattern and possible increase or overtaxing of the load on public facilities such as schools, utilities, streets, etc. - The rezoning is subject to Technical Review Committee (TRC) review.
-The subject property's Building Permit for a new Single-Family home has been subject to all current fees and regulations for connecting to and utilizing city resources and utilities. - 5.
+See Map 2. - 4.
+The population density pattern and possible increase or overtaxing of the load on public facilities such as schools, utilities, streets, etc. - Not applicable.
+The rezoning is subject to Technical Review Committee (TRC) review; however, the subject property has already been developed and annexed into the city.
+No new development is proposed at this time. - 5.
 Whether existing district boundaries are illogically drawn in relation to existing conditions on the property proposed for change. - Not applicable.
 The subject property is surrounded by other RSF-3 properties and has already been annexed into the City.
 See Map 1. - 6.
 Whether changed or changing conditions make the passage of the proposed amendment necessary. - The subject property should have been rezoned to the proposed zoning designation, RSF-3, after annexation to ensure zoning map accuracy. - 7.
 Whether the proposed change will adversely influence living conditions in the neighborhood.